tykoon787/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 6-puts2.c
 > Function that prints every other character of a string, starting with the first character, followed by a new line.

+## 7-putshalf.c
+> Function that prints half of a string